ioffe-ben/pureconnect-icws-code-snippets/README.md

 Feel free to reach out to me with any questions, I do love a good coding challenge :v:

 > **This project/work is my own and is in no way associated/attributed to any current or former employer.
-See [license file](LICENSE) regarding permissions, limitations, and  conditions.**
+See [license file](LICENSE) regarding permissions, limitations, and  conditions.
+I do advise testing any of the provided scripts in a DEV or non-PROD environment first before running it in a PROD environment.
+For some large output-file base scripts it is better to run them outside of the peak hours.**